ebarahona/json-file-mapper/README.md

 # json-file-mapper
-Simple NodeJS app to create a new JSON file from an existing JSON mapping to new property names, uses recursion to add deep nested keys.
+I needed to modify a data set for GeoSpatial DB so I made this small NodeJS app to create a new JSON file from existing JSON.
+It uses a map file to map to new property names and recursion for deep nested keys.

 ## Configuration
 Set the JSON source, JSON map and new file name in config/default.json